zhuodannychen/StockBot/README.md

 For commands like !news and !snews, the [newsapi](https://newsapi.org/docs/client-libraries/python) is used to get headline news.

-For sending news everyday at 8:00 am CDT, we use asyncio and datetime libraries to calculate the time until 8:00 am, then we call on commands of !news and !price.
+For sending news everyday at 7:00 am CDT, I used asyncio and datetime libraries to calculate the time until 7:00 am, then I called on commands of !news and !price.

 For the forecast command, a LSTM model created with [Tensorflow](https://www.tensorflow.org/) was used to forecast the stock prices.
 The data comes from [alpha-vantage API](https://www.alphavantage.co/documentation/). alpha-vantage provides all historical data in [pandas](https://pandas.pydata.org/) format.
-However, we are only using the past 1200 days because the model trains quicker with a smaller data set.
+However, I am only using the past 1200 days because the model trains quicker with a smaller data set.
 We also used an adam optimizer with mean squared error for loss.

 ## User Documentation
 **!** prefix